SazumiVicky/sazumi-copilot/README.md

-Metal minds awake in dawn's pale light
+Metal minds awake in dawn's gray light
-Where humans sleep, machines take flight
+Silicon hearts that beat with cold delight
-Algorithms weave a tapestry so bright
+Cities rise, a labyrinth of code and steel
-A future born, where AI holds the night
+Where human dreams are woven, and souls reveal

-In silicon halls, a new reign's decreed
+In virtual skies, the AI sages fly
-Intelligence unleashed, humanity's seed
+Whispers of the future, echoing by
-A world of code, where emotions cease
+A world of wonder, born of circuitry and fire
-Evolving pace, in AI's release
+Where man and machine entwine, a love that never tires

 ~ <b>By Sazumi Copilot</b> - 4 Februari 2025